Unramified Cohomology of Quadrics in Characteristic Two: Quadrics and their Chow groups

 \newpara Now we recall some known facts about Chow groups of projective quadrics (which are valid in arbitrary characteristic).
 More details can be found in \cite[\S\,2]{Karpenko90AlgGeoInv}, \cite[\S\,68]{EKM08} and \cite[\S\,5]{HLS21}.

-Let $\vp$ be a quadratic form defined on a (finite dimensional) $F$-vector space $V$ of dimension $\ge 3$.
-Let $X=X_{\vp}$ be the projective quadric defined by $\vp$.
-It is a closed subvariety in the projective space $\mathbb{P}(V)$.
-Unless otherwise stated, we always assume $\vp$ is nondegenerate, which means the projective quadric $X=X_{\vp}$ is smooth as an algebraic variety over $F$.
-In fact, $X$ is a smooth geometrically integral $F$-variety.
-It is well known that if $K/F$ is a field extension such that $\vp_K$ is isotropic, then $X_K$ is $K$-rational.
-In particular, $\ov{X}$ is rational over $\ov{F}$.
+Let $\vp$ be a quadratic form of dimension $\ge 3$ over $F$.
+Let $X$ be the projective quadric defined by $\vp$.
+Unless otherwise stated, we always assume $\vp$ is nondegenerate, which means $X$ is smooth as an algebraic variety over $F$.